Take an old jewellery box and give it a pretty, fresh new look with spray chalk paint and some paper napkin decoupage.

 The Pinty Plus spray paint used for these projects was provided by Novasol for me to try.
-This post also contains affiliate links.
-If you click through these links and make a purchase Sum of their Stories will receive a small commission, the cost to you is the same.

 I'm so excited to share this project with you.
 It's been a LONG time in my brain so it's nice to have actually got it done and ready to show.
 For years I've been pinning tutorials for old jewellery box makeovers, I love how fresh and new a tired old jewellery box can be made to look with just a little paint and imagination.
 I bought a couple of jewellery boxes in a charity shop over a year ago and they've sat in the bottom of the wardrobe whilst I researched/procrastinated over what I should do with them.